fisser001/docker-impala-cluster/README.md

 ```

 ### Impala
-Navigate into the docker-compose directory and execute the following command.
+Navigate into the Docker-compose directory and execute the following command.
 Here the imaplad number 1 is entered:
 ```console
 docker-compose -p benchmark exec impalad1 bash
 ```